 We are excited to offer a free Video Conversation series for easy, inspiring, professional development.
-These webchats with leaders in PK-12 Engineering Education will be live, scheduled, events from with lots of time for Q & A. A copy will be available for viewing on LinkEngineering and YouTube.
+These webchats with leaders in PK-12 Engineering Education will be live, scheduled, events with lots of time for Q & A. A copy will be available for viewing on LinkEngineering and YouTube.
 And, of course, you can join the conversation before and after at LinkEngineering.org.
 If you are able to attend live and would like a participation certificate, email us.

 Does your school have a Fab Lab?
 Not sure exactly what to do with it?
 Wish your school had one?
 Learn how Fab Labs can be used to support multi-disciplinary learning.
 Join us to discuss using simple problems to teach age-appropriate STEAM concepts, how the design process works, how design-based experiences engage students and how to align your activities with national standards.
 Ken Welty will by joined by high school educator, Laurence Charlier.